School Streets and beyond

 Making the school run safer, less polluting and more active has always been a key priority for Walk Ride GM.

-We continue to campaign to making the school run safer and for School Streets to be part of GM’s policy on home to school travel.
+We continue to campaign to make the school run safer and to support School Streets as part of GM’s policy on home to school travel.

 Road closed by 2 barriers for a School Street on a sunny day